Breastfeeding in Emergencies: The Struggles of New Mothers in the World’s Largest Refugee Camp

 In August 2017, persecution and violence in Myanmar forced thousands of Rohingya people to flee for their lives.
 They sought safety in Cox’s Bazar, a seaside town in Bangladesh that, in a matter of months, became home to the largest refugee camp in the world.

 A few years later, nearly 1 million Rohingya still live in Cox’s Bazar.
 The situation in its refugee camps is unique for several reasons: they are home to a disproportionately high number of women and children, and sadly, disproportionately high rates of malnutrition.

 The United Nations World Food Programme (WFP) is doing everything it can to reach women and children in Cox’s Bazar with the nutrition they need.
-Tracy Dube is a U.N.
-World Food Programme nutritionist in Cox’s Bazar with years of experience helping mothers in emergency situations.
-On this episode of Hacking Hunger, she gave us a firsthand look into what it takes to fight malnourishment in this crisis.
+For World Breastfeeding Week, listen in to this episode of Hacking Hunger to hear Tracy Dube, a U.N.
+World Food Programme nutritionist in Cox’s Bazar with years of experience helping mothers in emergency situations, give a firsthand look into what it takes to fight malnourishment in this crisis.

 A Vicious Cycle

 “Even before the influx of refugees, Cox’s Bazar was a very vulnerable district with rates of malnutrition higher than the national average,” Tracy told us from her office in Bangladesh.
 “You can imagine then, the difficulties that accompanied a sudden influx of nearly 1 million people.”